henpizza/NonogramSolver/README.md

 # NonogramSolver

-Pre-alpha version.
+Pre-alpha version (commit no. 10).
+Currently only the testing phase is implemented.

+The results gained so far with neural networks are preliminary and the scripts might be in need of some refactoring, but the changes are becoming unmanadgeable, so a commit was made.

+## Logistic regression and other relevant information
+for `logistic_regression_test.py` [here](testing_scripts/logistic_regression_test.py)

-## The algorithm (file `logistic_regression_test.py` ([here](testing_scripts/logistic_regression_test.py)))
+### The algorithm
 Based on the total number of filled fields and the number of spaces, make a LogisticRegression model for each field and predict whether a field has a one or a zero.
 Afterwards, repeat this procedure with the already guessed fields until the entire nonogram is filled.

 When the model is highly uncertain about what to fill in next, `logistic_regression_test` terminates prematurely.

-Currently only the testing phase is implemented.

 ### Results
 - Some nonograms (even 5x5 nonograms) are unsolvable with the current approach.